PCRedHot/EchoProject/Slicer Extensions/README.md

 * PhilipsDicomPatcher (in use)
 * ViewReconstruction (in use)

-Please use Slicer 4.13 for ViewReconstruction PhilipsDicomPatcher could be used in v4.11 or v4.13
+Please use Slicer 4.13 for ViewReconstruction.

+PhilipsDicomPatcher could be used in v4.11 or v4.13.

 ## PhilipsDicomPatcher
 * Check the box to Export NRRD Files